 Unsure of new electricity retailers — “Better not risk it.”

 When asked if their reluctance to switch may stem from a distrust of the new entrants into the market, all respondents from the MoneySmart team said no.

 Our head of content, Adrian, shares, “I don’t feel there is much risk in switching to any of them other than the offered package.
 One would just default back to SP should anything go south.”

 So it would seem that EMA’s public education efforts have paid off – everyone said they are not concerned with things like the reliability of the supply because they fully understand that all the retailers are operating on the same grid.

 So what’s this apprehensiveness that I’m talking about?

 Well, those responses are only representative of the younger, more well-informed crowd.
-Our editor, Valerie, highlighted that she knows many older folks who are still concerned about “brand”.
+Our former editor, Valerie, highlighted that she knows many older folks who are still concerned about “brand”.